Flax Lowers Blood Pressure and Heart Disease Risk

 In another examination of flaxseed supplementation, the researchers measured oxylipin levels in the placebo group and the flaxseed group following the supplementation period.
 The research found that oxylipin levels were significantly lowered in the flaxseed group.

-Lignan mechanisms to reduce lipid peroxidation and oxylipins
+Lignan mechanisms reduce lipid peroxidation

 The mechanisms at play with regard to flax and oxylipins relate to the fact that various lignans and sterols of flax reduce two problematic mechanisms linked to cardiovascular disease: lipid peroxidation and the formation of oxylipins.